 If you can solve all the above three problems successfully, then it may be the web player is not available due to chrome.
 It is recommended to use another browser to listen to music on the web player.

-The above information should help you better listen to songs or radio on the Apple Music web player.
-But when it comes to downloading music, you may still need MuConvert Apple Music Converter, which allows you to download all kinds of audio from Apple Music as you like.
+The above information should help you have a better understanding of Apple Music web player.
+But when it comes to downloading music, you may still need MuConvert Apple Music Converter, which helps you download all kinds of audio from Apple Music as you like.
 Then you can listen to the songs on Apple Music offline whenever you want and you don’t need any more subscriptions!